-"There was several times in his life where you almost get the feeling he sensed there was an opportunity to do something really important, but for whatever reason — whether it was his own flaws or failings or circumstances — he was never able to make that lasting impact on race relations," Mounter says.
+"There were several times in his life where you almost get the feeling he sensed there was an opportunity to do something really important, but for whatever reason — whether it was his own flaws or failings or circumstances — that he just never quite was able to make that lasting impact on race relations," Mounter says.

-In Washington, Lonnie Bunch could envision the Greener documents at the Smithsonian's Museum of African-American History and Culture, which is being built now and is scheduled to open in a few years.
+In Washington, Lonnie Bunch, the director of the Smithsonian's Museum of African American History and Culture, says he could envision the Greener documents at the museum, which is being built now and is scheduled to open in a few years.

 Greener's story "would add to our understanding of black commitment to education, the ability to sort of leverage his education as a diplomat in the 19th century," Bunch says.

 Back in Chicago, Carol Adams, president of the DuSable Museum of African-American History, adds a bit of historical perspective.

 "Perhaps without a Greener we wouldn't have had a Barack Obama having graduated from Harvard Law," she says.